 Flood Insurance Rate Maps (FIRMs) are maps of areas at risk to flooding also known as floodplains or Special Flood Hazard Areas (SFHA).
 Newer FIRMs use aerial photos as the base layer making it easier to determine if a structure or property is within a mapped floodplain.
-FIRMs can be viewed on FEMA’s Map Service Center or on the department’s mapping site.
+FIRMs and Preliminary FIRMs can be viewed on FEMA’s Map Service Center or on the department’s mapping site.
 A tutorial for reading FIRMs can be viewed at FIRM Tutorial.
 Other mapping related tutorials such as the Flood Insurance Study Tutorial are available at FEMA.

 In the past, Flood Insurance Rate Maps were produced by FEMA and distributed on paper.
 In 2003, FEMA implemented a map modernization initiative to upgrade and distribute the maps in a digital format rather than on paper.
 The newer maps are called Digital Flood Insurance Rate Maps (DFIRMs).
 The DFIRMs show areas at risk to flooding overlain on aerial photos.
 In addition, the best available terrain data were used in the mapping process, which results in higher quality mapping products.

 DFIRMs are displayed on our interactive mapping application, where available.
 Where DFIRMs are not yet available, we have scanned the effective paper FIRMs and geo-registered them.
 All of this information can be overlayed on top of aerial photos or U.S. Geological Service topographic map images.
 In addition, engineering input models and flood insurance study text can be downloaded by identifying a reach in the Analysis Lines layer.